jnozzi/cocoadev.com/markdown/CharacterPaletteData.md

 Thanks!

-General/DanielPeebles
+DanielPeebles

 ----
 Ok.
 This might be off-topic now, but I thought there might be a cocoa interface to the data which is why I asked it in the first place.
-I found it, and it's a group of files inside the /System/Library/Components/General/CharacterPalette.component/Contents/General/SharedSupport/General/CharPaletteServer.app/Contents/Frameworks/General/CharacterPaletteFramework.framework/Versions/A/Resources folder... the main file is called kanji.db, and is a sqlite database file with a bit of data on each character in it.
+I found it, and it's a group of files inside the /System/Library/Components/CharacterPalette.component/Contents/SharedSupport/CharPaletteServer.app/Contents/Frameworks/CharacterPaletteFramework.framework/Versions/A/Resources folder... the main file is called kanji.db, and is a sqlite database file with a bit of data on each character in it.